jbmsacps-stack/Karthificial-Website/Readme.md

 - Admin dashboard improvements
 - Career guidance improvements
 - MCQ and analytics planning
+- Question Paper Generator planning and progress
 - Deployment and repository preparation

 ---

 ## Current Status

 Karthificial is an actively developed academic platform.
-The project already includes the major student-facing pages, admin-facing pages, authentication flow, Supabase integration, Cloudinary upload support, MCQ practice flow, analytics logic, and documentation structure.
+The project already includes the major student-facing pages, admin-facing pages, authentication flow, Supabase integration (schema v3.0), Cloudinary upload support, MCQ practice flow with an improved quiz UI, analytics logic, and documentation structure.

+The **Question Paper Generator** (`paper.html` + `paper.js`) is the current primary focus, with cascading dropdowns, chip-based selection, mark distribution, A4 preview, and PDF export underway.

-The repository also contains backend prototype work, but the current public-facing platform mainly uses the frontend with hosted services such as Clerk, Supabase, Cloudinary, and Vercel.
+The repository also contains backend prototype work, with a planned migration from Spring Boot to Django 5.x + DRF to support an admin dashboard, per-question analytics, gamification, and a personalized learning path engine.
+The current public-facing platform mainly uses the frontend with hosted services such as Clerk, Supabase, Cloudinary, and Vercel.

 ---